aman21900/InsightChain_Overview/README.md

 1. The top-15 most relevant documents are retrieved from ChromaDB (column entries, schema descriptions, and DOCX chunks combined)
 2. The semantic LLM answers the question grounded in the retrieved context, with explicit instructions not to fabricate numbers

+### Individual Insight Generation
+For each subsequent table obtained through the execution of generated SQL queries, 2-3 insightful and actionable comments are also generated.

 ### Sufficiency Check